This beautiful Meringue Wreath is perfect for the holidays. Plus, check out my tips for the perfect meringue listed below.

 Instructions

-- Line a large baking sheet with brown paper bag or parchment paper.
+- Line a large baking sheet with parchment paper.
+Set aside.

-- In a stand mixer or large mixing bowl, beat egg whites for 4-5 minutes or until white, frothy and starting to peak.
+- In a stand mixer or large mixing bowl, beat the egg whites for 4-5 minutes or until white, frothy and starting to peak.

-- If you’ve tried this recipe, come back and let us know how it was
+- If you've tried this recipe, come back and let us know how it was in the comments or star ratings.

 That is pretty and will definitely be the centerpiece in a holiday table.
 Now I can’t stop thinking up the so many ways to dress this.
 So fun. 🙂